|

 Materials and methods: Two hundreds and forty service workers were classified into 2 groups: (A) the intervention group; (120 workers) randomly selected from full time, permanent hospital service workers.
 (B) The control group; (120 workers) randomly selected from non hospital workplaces.
 They were subjected to Nordic occupational skin questionnaire and skin examination.
 Group (A) received a program which includes; 1- Health education sessions and pamphlets.
 2- Proper usage of protective clothes and gloves.
 3- Treatment of cases, and three months later, a post test questionnaire was done for evaluation of their knowledge.

 Results: occupational dermatoses were higher (50.0%) among the intervention group compared with (19.2%) among the control group.
 Contact dermatitis especially of hands was the most common followed by tinea pedis, paronychia and onychomycosis.
 Significant risk factors were work hours per week, daily wet work hours (>2 hours), and associated skin lesions.
 Current job duration was higher than in control group but with no significant difference.
 Atopic history had no significant impact on the incidence of occupational dermatoses.
-They were more prevalent among females and illiterate (can hardly read and write) workers but with no significant association while they were significantly higher among workers in inpatient wards rather than those who work in other services e.g. laundry and kitchen.
-Daily non aggressive hand washing was effective for prevention of occupational dermatoses while irregular use of protective gloves was not effective.
-Correct knowledge was lacking which significantly improved after the intervention program.
-Change of attitude was manifested in the more concern about risk factors and the increased frequency of use of protective clothes and gloves.
+They were more prevalent among females and illiterate (can hardly read and write) workers but with no significant association while they were significantly higher among workers in inpatient wards rather than those who work in other services e.g. laundry

 Conclusion: The most important risk factors for occupational dermatoses among the hospital service workers are: work hours per week, job place and frequent use of water and cleansers .Protective gloves should be worn for shorter periods in wet tasks, while reducing unnecessary glove usage for dry tasks.
 The lacking health knowledge among the hospital service workers reflects their need for intervention with health educational programs through mass media and face to face approach.
+Introduction

-It was reported that over washing and use of cleansers may lead to change of the skin pH, removal of surface lipid layer and damage of the skin barrier function, allowing greater water loss through the epidermis to the skin surface, from where it evaporates[14,15].The de-fatted skin will become excessively dry, and so become more prone to infections.
+pH, removal of surface lipid layer and damage of the skin barrier function, allowing greater water loss through the epidermis to the skin surface, from where it evaporates[14,15].The de-fatted skin will become excessively dry, and so become more prone to infections.
 Irritant contact dermatitis may develop, as provoked by the dry skin itself or by a particular surfactant in the cleanser.
 Allergic contact dermatitis may also develop to a component of the cleanser or latex gloves [13,16].
+Experimental studies have identified preventive measures that may reduce the risk of getting occupational dermatoses.
+On the basis of these studies, evidence based skin care programs have been developed [17,18].Implementation of the skin care program was achieved by using selected specification from an occupational health and safety management system [9].

 Aim of the Work